Topping up the battery at home is the most convenient and inexpensive way to charge an electric car. Scroll on for the facts.

 Even though it’s possible to plug an electric car into a regular mains socket, this should only be done temporarily.
 The high current demand of an EV calls for the use of a dedicated charging station to avoid overly long charging times and going against safety regulations.
 Another good reason to decide on a home EV-charger is convenience.
 Park the car, connect the cable and go about your business.

-The go-to EV charger for home use is a wallbox, as it can easily be placed on an existing wall and connected to the wiring that’s already there.
+An EV home charger can be easily mounted on an existing wall and connected to the wiring that’s already there.
 The other option is to mount it on a post, allowing for more freedom of placement.
 Expect slightly higher installation costs for the latter, as it will usually require a new underground mains connection.

-The go-to EV charger for home use is a wallbox, as it can easily be placed on an existing wall and connected to the wiring that’s already there.
+An EV home charger can be easily mounted on an existing wall and connected to the wiring that’s already there.
 The other option is to mount it on a post, allowing for more freedom of placement.
 Expect slightly higher installation costs for the latter, as it will usually require a new underground mains connection.

 Choice paralysis is real, and the variety of home charging options is no exception.
 To simplify matters, we’ve narrowed it down to a single type of EV-charger, considering the set-up of the electricity supply and electric car compatibility.
 Modern EVs like Polestar 2 have the right specifications for this type of charger.